rgov/ros1-bridge-container/README.md

 It was tested with ROS1 Noetic and ROS2 Foxy, which both run on Ubuntu 20.04 and hence is a natural place to start on a ROS2 migration.

 The build process takes a ROS1 workspace and creates a ROS2 workspace with stub packages containing only message definitions.
-Message definitions are converted using a fork of [ros2_convert_msg](https://github.com/CentraleNantesRobotics/ros2_convert_msg) with a few improvements.
+Message definitions are converted using [ros2_convert_msg](https://github.com/CentraleNantesRobotics/ros2_convert_msg).

 Because upstream ros1_bridge is currently broken, the container also includes fixes for https://github.com/ros2/ros1_bridge/issues/459 and https://github.com/ros2/ros1_bridge/issues/464.